LeonardoGentile/react-mobx-router5/README.md

 **Params**

 - `route`: either the `routerStore.route` __object__ or the _route name_ as a **string**.
 Usually it's the currently active route
-- `routeNodeName`: the name of the route for the React component from where to re-render (route node)
+- `routeNodeName`: the name of the route associated with the React component from where to re-render (Node Component)
 - `routesConfig`: nested routes configuration array (with the extra `component` as shown above)

 **Return**

-It returns a `React.Component`: the component to be rendered extracted from the routes configuration for the given `route` and `routeNode`.
+It returns a `React.Component`: the component to be rendered extracted from the routes configuration.

 **Example**